-k Prizzell, Unititled still Afe.
-1962 r artist was obviously very much in the thrall of Pablo Picasso at this point.
+k Prizzell, Unititled still Afe, 1962 rartist was obviously very much in the thrall of Pablo Picasso at this point.
 CHAPTER ONE I know what art is until somehody asks me Over the years I've given many inclures.
-Lisks, cares, spendest, vorshopps and new legal adversed in all that stating and writings and continues prolinosity has energed, to a place of service and in all that statings and writings and interest to an inclusion of the control feet of services and interest to an invast time left for any further interest control make in the control of the control o In the early 1980s, Don Binney rang me from the Elam School of Art to say that the part-time tutor was creating all manner of emotional havoc with his aware-parde ideas.
+Lisks, cares, spendest, vorshopps and new legal adversed in all that stating and writings and continues prolinosity has energed, to a placed selected for contribution of the contributio In the early 1980s, Don Binney rang me from the Elam School of Art to say that the part-time tutor was creating all manner of emotional havoc with his aware-parde ideas.
 Could I come down and help him, Don, map up and do a brief stand-in until they could get a 'proper' tutor in?
 Tutorin humphing, I thought, what the hell is tutoring?
 I saked Don what I was supposed to do, and he said talk to the students, try and drivine wh they're hoping but a chieve, and then this of ways, bused on your own experience, that might them get there.
 Share your thinking, really, So I scarred a real tout loss of dialogue, which was a targeted and focused version of the conversation I'd been having with myself and my poers since armiving in 1950 at Ism School of Fine Arts, where basically none of in had a clue but set about.
-Insert now at the strange innectical recursor to study our selection and the strange innectical recursor to study our selection and the state of the which was tair enough, given how tar we were from the centre of things, but the rea was that the Christchurch art scene, which, by definition, meant all our lecturest, seemed 1 23 1 artistic future lay entirely in the loose rendering of the cover of that Mulk comic, which is almost entirely spendent of the rest of the composition, but it took me a couple of years to figure it out.
+Insert now at the strange innectical recursor to such or section of the strange in content in the strange in content in the strange in the strange in order in the strange in the strange which was tair enough, given how tar we were from the centre of things, but the rea was that the Christchurch art scene, which, by definition, meant all our lecturest, seemed 1 23 1 artistic future lay entirely in the loose rendering of the cover of that Mulk comic, which is almost entirely spendent of the rest of the composition, but it took me a couple of years to figure it out.